metadriverse/metadriverse.github.io/_pages/Adv_BMT.md

 <!--research-section-splitter-->

 ## TL; DR
-:fire: **Adv-BMT** augments `diverse` and `realistic` collision interactions from a input real-world driving log.
+:blue_car: Adv-BMT for **data augmentation**: augments real-world driving logs with `realistic` and `diverse`  collision interactions.

-:star2: **Adv-BMT** generates collision interactions through adversarial initializations + reverse motion predictions.
+:hammer_and_wrench: Adv-BMT is a **two-stage generation pipeline**: adversarial initialization + reverse motion prediction to produce plausible collision scenarios.

-:blue_car: **Adv-BMT** can be leveraged as a closed-loop generator for reinforcement adversarial learnings.
+:motorway: Adv-BMT is an **adversarial scenario generator for closed-loop learning**: continuously produces diverse, realistic, collision-seeking interactions that target the ego vehicle.

 <!--research-section-splitter-->